History of the Russian language: Feudal and linguistic breakup (13th–14th century)

 Kievan Rus' began to decline and fragment in the 12th century.
-From the 12th and 13th centuries, regional phonetic and grammatical variations within Rus' Church Slavonic texts could be detected, indicating the divergence of what would eventually become the Russian and Ukrainian languages from the 14th through 18th centuries.
+From the 12th and 13th centuries, regional phonetic and grammatical variations within Church Slavonic texts could be detected, indicating the eventual divergence of the language.
 Around c.
-1200, and especially after the Sack of Kiev (1240) when Mongols and Tatars established the Golden Horde in Central and Northern Rus', an autonomous spoken Russian language, largely independent from written Church Slavonic, began to develop.
+1200, and especially after the sack of Kiev in 1240, when Mongols and Tatars established the Golden Horde in Eastern Europe, an autonomous spoken Russian language, largely independent from written Church Slavonic, began to develop.
 Nevertheless, Church Slavonic remained the literary standard in these central and northern regions for several more centuries.

 After the Mongol invasion of Kievan Rus' in the 13th century, the vernacular language of the conquered peoples remained firmly Slavic.
 Turko-Mongol borrowings in Russian relate mostly to commerce and the military:

-On the other hand, Ruthenian or Chancery Slavonic developed as a separate written form out of Old Church Slavonic, influenced by various local dialects and used in the chancery of the Grand Duchy of Lithuania, which came to dominate the western and southern lands of former Kievan Rus'.
+On the other hand, Ruthenian or Chancery Slavonic developed as a separate written form out of Old Church Slavonic, influenced by various local dialects and used in the chancery of the Grand Duchy of Lithuania, which came to dominate the western and southern lands of Rus'.